lawless-m/Index1024.jl/docs/src/example1.md

    7 │ YO8 9YB    2021  269950
 ```

-Creating this document revealed that node_range might be broken, so I won't write that up at the moment.
+Creating this document revealed that `node_range` is broken, so I won't write that up at the moment.

 In the future work, I plan to incorprate SeaweedFS into the Index.
 So we could use this index along with Distributed.
 But that's another project!